Introduction to Transgender Identities

 A central aspect of gender is gender identity.
 Gender identity is the self-image that one has about one’s own gender as masculine, feminine, or otherwise.
 Often, people assume that gender identity is congruent with biological sex; they believe that a female will identify as feminine, and a male will identify as masculine.
 However, this is not true for everyone, since some people with male biology feel strongly feminine, and some with female biology feel themselves to be masculine.
 Others do not consider their gender to be either feminine or masculine, but a blend of both; still others feel that they are neither masculine nor feminine, but some other third gender.
 It is important to remember that gender is a malleable and variable category.

 People who defy gender norms have existed in every culture throughout time.
 However, the term “transgender” is relatively new, dating to the mid-1990s.
-Often, transgender people are not well understood by the general population.
 It is useful to think of the word “transgender” as an umbrella term that encompasses a number of people who live substantial portions of their lives expressing an innate sense of gender other than their sex assigned at birth.
 This includes transsexuals, cross-dressers and people who feel like their biological sex fails to reflect their true gender.
 People who do not identify as transgender can be called “cisgender,” meaning that they identify with the sex assigned at birth.

-If specifying that someone is trans is necessary (although it usually isn’t), the following terminology should be used: someone who formerly identified as a woman and who now identifies as a man is known as a FTM (female-to-male) transsexual, a trans man, or a transgender man.
-Likewise, someone who formerly identified as a man and who now identifies as a woman may be labeled a MTF (male-to-female) transsexual, a trans woman, or a transgender woman.
-It is extremely important to remember that MTF people are women, just as FTM people are men.
+If specifying that someone is trans is necessary (although it usually isn’t), the following terminology should be used: someone who was assigned female at birth and who now identifies as a man could be known as a trans man or a transgender man.
+Likewise, someone who was assigned male at birth and who now identifies as a woman might be labeled a trans woman or a transgender woman.
+It is extremely important to remember that trans women are women, just as trans men are men.
+Non-binary, genderqueer, and agender people should be referred to in the terms they use to describe themselves.

 Addressing transgender people the way they prefer to be addressed (including chosen name and preferred pronouns) demonstrates respect.
-Some transgender individuals may choose to use gender-neutral pronouns, such as “ze/hir/hirs,” as in the sentence “That book is hirs.
+Some people may choose to use gender-neutral pronouns, such as “ze/hir/hirs,” as in the sentence “That book is hirs.
 Ze brought hir favorite book.”
+More commonly, “they/them/theirs” is in use as a gender-neutral singular pronoun, as in “That book is theirs.
+They brought their favorite book.”
 Other pronouns are in use; the best way to find out someone’s preferred pronoun is to simply ask.
+You can learn more about pronouns on our pronoun page.

 Transgender people may identify as lesbian, bisexual, gay, heterosexual, or some other sexual orientation.
-Having experienced discrimination, prejudice, oppression, fear and shame, they share commonalties with LGB people.
+Having experienced discrimination, prejudice, oppression, fear and shame, trans people share commonalties with LGB people.
 Like LGB people, transgender individuals should not have to hide who they are in order to have safe and satisfying lives.
+However, it’s important to keep in mind the different experiences held by each section of the LGBTQ community.

 To learn more about ways to be an ally to trans people, check out some of the following resources.